jaks024/InvMgmt/README.md

 An inventory management software developed using WPF.

-Saves data in JSON file format.
+Saves data in SQLite file format.

 This project is still WIP and is updated frequently.